 Abilene Christian University – School of Health and Human Services

 Aspiring sex addiction therapists who want to specialize in working with families can complete the online master of marriage and family therapy at Abilene Christian University.
-There are five concentrations in this program including general studies, children and adolescents, medical family therapy, military families, and trauma.
+This program has five concentrations: general studies, children and adolescents, medical family therapy, military families, and trauma.
 All concentrations offer general education on addiction therapy, assessment, diagnosis, and treatment.
 This program is taught from a Christian worldview.

 To apply for this online program, candidates must submit a resume, three letters of recommendation, a statement of purpose that responds to the prompts, and official transcripts that show an awarded bachelor’s degree from a regionally accredited institution.
 The application process also includes a video interview.
 Applicants must also “have a quality of life that reflects high moral standards.”